pydio/pydio-doc-howto/2_centos_install.md

 **Usecase**

-Deploy a self-contained Pydio Cells instance on a web-facing CentOS 7 server,
+Deploy a self-contained Pydio Cells instance on a web-facing RHEL-like Linux server,
 exposed at `https://<your-fqdn>` using a Let's Encrypt certificate.

 **Requirements**